hpyproject/hpy/docs/porting-example/index.rst

 .. literalinclude:: steps/step_02_hpy_legacy.c
     :lineno-match:
     :start-at: HPyDef_GET(Point_obj_get, "obj", Point_obj_get_impl, .doc="Associated object.")
-    :end-before: // this is an LEGACY function which casts a PyObject* into a PyPointObject*
+    :end-before: // an HPy method of Point

 Above we have used `PointObject_AsStruct` again, and then `HPyField_Load` to retrieve the value of `obj` from the `HPyField`.